-Complies [ X ] Partial compliance [ ] Explanation [ ] The audit committee may call any employee or executive of the company into its meetings, even ordering their appearance without the presence of any other senior officer.
-Complies [ X ] Partial compliance [ ] Explanation [ ] 14. bmit a preliminary report to • te and structural operations that the company plans to make, so that board on the economic terms and impact on accounts, and particular
+13. The audit committee may without the presence of ar , , , of the company into its meetings, even ordering their appeara nce Complies [ X ] Partial compliance [ ] Explanation [ ] 14. mit a preliminary report to the b and structural operations that the company plans to make, so oard on the economic terms and impact on accounts, and par